top of page

 –Sir Isaac Newton

-• Encompassing a range of engineering topics our online engineering research internships provide students with the unique opportunity to work jointly with a world-leading engineer.
+• Encompassing a range of engineering topics our online engineering research internships provide high school students with the unique opportunity to work jointly with a world-leading engineer.
 On your internship you will advance the boundaries of knowledge in engineering, and coauthor an original research paper in collaboration with other student colleagues and under the guidance of your expert mentor.

 • Deepen your understanding of engineering while acquiring practical research skills and hands-on experience into what it is like to undertake advanced study in the field.
 Become a published author when you submit your completed research paper to our open-access academic journal, World Scholars Review, or another scholarly publication.